-- c.
-All holidays shall be repaired and re-tested, at no additional cost to the Owner. - 4.
-Touch up and repair of Fusion Bonded Epoxy Coatings - a.
-Applies to all FBE coated valves for field repair of minor holidays, scratches, breaks or other damage to FBE coating. - b.
+- 3. All holidays shall be repaired and re-tested, at no additional cost to the Owner. - 4.
+Touch up and repair of Fusion Bonded Epoxy Coatings - 1.
+Applies to all FBE coated valves for field repair of minor holidays, scratches, breaks or other damage to FBE coating. - 2.
 Does not include repair or touch up of systemic or large area holidays in FBE coating.
-Repair of systematic holidays or damaged areas larger than three (3) sq. in. will require the damaged coating be ground off and the valve be newly shop-coated. - c.
-Materials and application: - 1) NSF/ ANSI 61 certified, two-part, 100% solids, liquid epoxy coating meeting the requirements of AWWA C210. - a) Manufacturer: 3M Scotchkote Epoxy Coating 323, OAE. - b) If temperature is below 55 degrees Fahrenheit, the metal substrate shall be pre-heated in accordance with coating manufacturer's recommendations prior to applying the coating. - d.
-Prepare surface and apply per coating manufacturer's instructions for use as a field repair material. - D. All shop welding shall be performed by certified welders.
+Repair of systematic holidays or damaged areas larger than three (3) sq. in. will require the damaged coating be ground off and the valve be newly shop-coated. - 3.
+Materials and application: - 1) NSF/ ANSI 61 certified, two-part, 100% solids, liquid epoxy coating meeting the requirements of AWWA C210. - a) Manufacturer: 3M Scotchkote Epoxy Coating 323, OAE. - b) If temperature is below 55 degrees Fahrenheit, the metal substrate shall be pre-heated in accordance with coating manufacturer's recommendations prior to applying the coating. - 4.
+Prepare surface and apply per coating manufacturer's instructions for use as a field repair material. - D. All shop welding shall be performed by certified welders. - E. All shop welds shall be tested by ultrasonic or radiographic methods in accordance with AWS D1.1.